UAW LOCAL 4811 BYLAWS

 Article 9, Bargaining Committees

 Section 1.
-The Campus Academic Student Employee Unit Chairs, the Campus Academic Student Employee Unit Recording Secretaries, the Local Union President, and the Academic Student Employee Statewide Chair will constitute the Local Union’s Academic Student Employee Bargaining Committee.
-The Campus Postdoctoral Scholar Unit Chairs, the Local Union President, and the Postdoctoral Scholar and Academic Researcher Statewide Chair will constitute the Local Union’s Postdoctoral Scholar Bargaining Committee.
-The Campus Academic Researcher Unit Chairs, the Local Union President, and the Postdoctoral Scholar and Academic Researcher Statewide Chair will constitute the Local Union’s Academic Researcher Bargaining Committee.
+The Campus Academic Student Employee Unit Chairs, the Campus Academic Student Employee Unit Recording Secretaries, the Local Union President, and the Academic Student Employee Statewide Chair will constitute the Local Union Academic Student Employee Bargaining Committee.
+The Campus Postdoctoral Scholar Unit Chairs, the Local Union President, and the Postdoctoral Scholar and Academic Researcher Statewide Chair will constitute the Local Union Postdoctoral Scholar Bargaining Committee.
+The Campus Academic Researcher Unit Chairs, the Local Union President, and the Postdoctoral Scholar and Academic Researcher Statewide Chair will constitute the Local Union Academic Researcher Bargaining Committee.

 Section 2.
-The Bargaining Committee for a Bargaining Unit must present initial bargaining demands and the final contract to the Bargaining Unit’s membership for ratification.
+The Bargaining Committee for a Bargaining Unit must present initial bargaining demands and the final contract to the Bargaining Unit membership for ratification by simple majority of those voting.

 Section 3.
 Specific bargaining updates will be provided to the membership of a Bargaining Unit by the Bargaining Committee for that Bargaining Unit following bargaining sessions.
 Such updates shall include a summary of any tentative agreements and issues still outstanding.

 Section 5.
-In the event that a Bargaining Committee member resigns from their position or is on a defined long-term leave (i.e., a minimum of one month) which prevents them from discharging their duties as a Bargaining Committee member, their Campus shall hold a special election to select a member in good standing from the appropriate Bargaining Unit to serve as the Bargaining Committee Alternate until the vacancy is filled at the next regularly scheduled or vacancy election, or the Bargaining Committee member’s long term leave is elapsed.
-The special election will be held according to the terms of Article 14 (Local Union Elections), except that the election shall be held no sooner than seven (7) days after the close of nominations.
+In the event that a Bargaining Committee member representing a Campus resigns from their position or is on a defined long-term leave of a minimum of thirty (30) calendar days which prevents them from discharging their duties as a Bargaining Committee member, their Campus shall hold a special election to select a member in good standing from the appropriate Bargaining Unit to serve as Bargaining Committee Alternate until the vacancy is filled at the next regularly scheduled or vacancy election, or the long-term leave of the Bargaining Committee member is elapsed.
+The special election will be held according to the terms of Article 14, Local Union Elections of the Local Union Bylaws, except that the election shall be held no sooner than seven (7) calendar days after the close of nominations.

 Article 10, Stewards